 Students are required to meet with their assigned SPH Advisor at least once per semester.
-Please note that for the Fall 2020 term, all advising services will be offered in a virtual format via video conferencing or phone.
+All advising services are offered in a virtual format via video conferencing or phone.
 Please make arrangements to see your Advisor in advance of your registration window opening for the following term.
 Regular meetings allow you to be updated on new information and make sure that you are progressing toward graduation in a timely manner.